 How Long Will It Take to Get a Settlement Check?

 Approved expenses should be reimbursed within 15 days after submission.
 Some carriers move even faster.
 If reimbursements are not paid within 15 days of receiving the reimbursement request, additional penalties will be added to the amount owed.
-It’s crucial to submit your approved expenses within a year of the service date, or you’ll lose the right to collect the charges from the employer or workers’ compensation insurer.
+Submitting your approved expenses within a year of the service date is crucial, or you’ll lose the right to collect the charges from the employer or workers’ compensation insurer.

-How fast can a workers’ comp claim be settled?
-It depends on the initial offer made by the insurance company and how quickly the injured worker accepts.
-The biggest bottleneck to get to a Georgia workers’ compensation settlement is waiting for the treatment to be completed and to fully understand the scope of the victim’s injuries.
+How fast can a workers’ compensation claim be settled?
+It depends on the insurance company’s initial offer and how quickly the injured worker accepts it.
+The biggest bottleneck to getting to a Georgia workers’ compensation settlement is waiting for the treatment to be completed and to fully understand the scope of the victim’s injuries.

 Are Workers’ Compensation Benefits Taxable?

-Thankfully, workers’ compensation benefits are not taxable and are not considered income for the purpose of calculating federal income taxes.
+Thankfully, workers’ compensation benefits are not taxable and are not considered income to calculate federal income taxes.

 How Long Can You Receive Workers’ Compensation Benefits in Georgia?

 In some cases, you may be able to receive wage replacement benefits for up to 400 weeks.
-If you are able to return to work, but at a lower wage or in a different job due to your injury, you may be eligible for reduced wage replacement benefits for up to 350 weeks.
+If you can return to work but at a lower wage or in a different job due to your injury, you may be eligible for reduced wage replacement benefits for up to 350 weeks.

 If your injury is permanent and prevents you from returning to work, you may be eligible for lifetime wage replacement benefits.
-Conversely, workers’ compensation benefits in Georgia can be terminated if a person’s condition improves, or if they are able to return to work without any restrictions.
+Conversely, workers’ compensation benefits in Georgia can be terminated if a person’s condition improves or they can return to work without restrictions.

 Do I Have to Pay Back a Workers’ Comp Lien If I Get a 3rd Party Settlement for the Same Injuries?

 In Georgia, if an employee is injured while working and has the right to sue another person or entity for the injury, the employer or the employer’s insurer has a right to a subrogation lien on any recovery received by the employee.
-This means that if the employer has paid any workers’ compensation benefits to the employee, they have the right to be reimbursed from any money the employee may receive from a lawsuit against a third party.
+If the employer has paid any workers’ compensation benefits to the employee, they have the right to be reimbursed for any money the employee may receive from a lawsuit against a third party.

 The employer or insurer may intervene in any action to protect and enforce their lien, which is similar to a cross-claim.
 Once a settlement is reached or a judgment is entered, the lien attaches to any recovery the employee receives, such as money from a lawsuit.